 Who is responsible for writing tests in a Scrum Team?

 Development Team is responsible for doing all the required tasks to create a potentially releasable Increment.
-Writing tests as same as other tasks is a part of the development.
-On the other hand, there is no title in the Development Team such as QA specialist, tester or coder, but all members are a developer.
+Writing tests like other tasks is a part of the development.
+On the other hand, there is no title in the Development Team such as QA specialist, tester, or coder, but all members are a developer.
 Therefore, the Development Team is responsible for writing tests.

-How can manage non-functional requirements in the Scrum?
+How should non-functional requirements be managed in Scrum?

 The non-functional requirements or cross-cutting concerns are the features of the design that may apply across all layers and are related to the quality requirements.
 There are many non-functional requirements as following: Security, Reliability, Performance, Availability, Globalization, Scalability, Maintainability, Robustness, etc. Scrum Team can manage them by adding them to the Product Backlog or adding them to the Definition of Done.